Newfooty: History

+Competitive play

 The 'Newfooty Players Association' (NPA) was founded in 1934 in England and people could become members to participate in leagues and cup competitions.
 It was the world's first "players association" and organised by Newfooty Ltd. There was also a "Newfooty Player of the Year" trophy.
 The Newfooty handbook "Libro Oficial" was also available in the Spanish language with "Instrucciones y Reglamentos" for "Futbol de Mesa".

-Newfooty Limited company was taken over by its rival Subbuteo Sports Games Ltd from Tunbridge Wells in 1957.

-The world governing body FISTF issues the modern Sports table football rules, based on the classic Subbuteo playing rules.
+The world governing body FISTF issues the modern sports table football rules, based on the classic Subbuteo playing rules.
 Newfooty rules and regulations are not well-known, except the way to flick the figure towards the ball by flicking the finger.